daniel-rusu/pods4k/immutable-arrays/README.md

 1. If the 8 primitive variants implemented the List interface, (eg.`ImmutableFloatArray` implemented `List<Float>`),
    elements would be auto-boxed on every access significantly affecting the memory and performance of the library.
-2. As a quick test, we made `ImmutableArray<T>` implement the `List<T>` interface and found that the `List` extension functions from the Kotlin standard library overshadowed the optimized versions from this library.
-This significantly affects the memory and performance of this library and also breaks the immutability guarantees since the Kotlin standard library functions generate read-only lists that can be mutated through casting.
+2. If Immutable Arrays implement `List`, the Kotlin standard library operations overshadow the optimized versions from this library.
+This significantly affects the memory and performance of this library and also breaks immutability guarantees since the Kotlin standard library produces read-only lists that can be mutated through casting.
 3. The `List` interface contains methods with `List` return types that we wouldn't want users to use.
 Using these would affect the memory and performance, but most importantly, this would make usages accidentally cross over into the list world where the immutability guarantees no longer exist.
 Throwing an `OperationNotSupportedException` would break the